Thursday, November 24, 2011

 The series comes out ahead of a forthcoming book summarizing our group's research over the last four years, entitled Patently Innovative.
 The book is due out in late 2011 or early 2012.

-The first piece in the series introduces the issue of patent valuation in the context of the regulated Therapeutic Product Lifecycle (rTPL) innovation ecology discussed in our earlier work on complex legal systems.
-The second reviews two novel methods our group has just published in law reviews out of Boston and Santa Clara for a harmonized quantitative analysis of drug approvals, products, and patents and a novel qualitative innovation index for approval and patent valuation.
-In the third article of the series, the innovation index model is partnered with a cluster-based model of global drug development developed recently by our group that is strongly enabled by current and historical patent and innovation policy.
+The first piece in the series introduces the issue of patent valuation in the context of the regulated Therapeutic Product Lifecycle (rTPL) innovation ecology discussed in previous work on complex legal systems.
+The second introduces two methods we recently published in law reviews out of Boston and Santa Clara.
+The first describes a harmonized quantitative analysis of drug approvals, products, and patents and the second a novel qualitative innovation index for approval and patent valuation.
+In the third article of the series, the innovation index model is partnered with a cluster-based model of global drug development enabled by emerging and historical patent and innovation law and policy.

 Innovation Incentives Part 1: Regulated Therapeutic Product Lifecycle